gobolinux/Documentation/content/Howtos/Using-Ndiswrapper-with-proprietary-wireless-drivers.md

 ---
-title: "Using Ndiswrapper with proprietary wireless drivers"
+title: "Using Ndiswrapper with Proprietary Wireless Drivers"
-menuTitle: "Ndiswrapper & proprietary wifi drivers"
+menuTitle: "Ndiswrapper & Proprietary WIFI drivers"
 ---

 First of all, my network card is a Broadcom 802.11b/g WLAN pci card